How high-growth rehab clinics are pulling away from the pack

 Here's what the early findings reveal about what high-growth clinics are doing differently, and what it means for the future of rehab therapy.

-1. They’re using AI more effectively
+1. They’re using AI more effectively across their operations

-High-growth clinics are about 10 percentage points (36% vs. 26%) more likely to use AI for both clinical and admin support like scheduling, intake, denials, and patient engagement—while lower-growth peers tend to focus AI on clinical documentation only.
-They’re not experimenting for experimentation’s sake; they’re using AI to lighten the manual load across the clinic and free staff to focus on care delivery and strategic growth.
+High-growth clinics are about 10 percentage points more likely to use AI for both clinical and administrative support.
+Specifically, 36% of high-growth clinics report using AI for tasks like scheduling, intake, denials, and patient engagement, compared to just 26% of lower-growth peers who tend to focus AI on clinical documentation only.

 2. They’re rewarding and developing their people